Easy Cucumber Salad Recipe

-This cucumber salad may be easy, but it is far from boring.
-With crunchy, sweet slices of English cucumbers, slightly spicy red onions, and the tangy dressing of white wine vinegar and sesame oil, this dish is bursting with amazing flavors.
-Then, it is topped with sesame seeds for a crunchy and delicious surprise.
-It only takes a few minutes to prepare, and you don’t even have to worry about marinating anything.
+Anytime I need a quick side dish or starter for our barbecue parties or a simple family dinner, this cucumber salad comes to the rescue.
+It may be simple, but it’s far from boring.
+With crunchy, sweet slices of cucumbers, slightly spicy red onions, and a tangy dressing made from white wine vinegar and sesame oil, this dish is bursting with amazing flavors.

-I love anything that is fast and easy to make, especially during the summertime when my family is so busy running off to the beach, barbecues, and fun family picnics in the park.
-This cucumber salad is perfect for whipping up in minutes when you get a last-minute invite to bring a dish.
-And it is vegan so everyone can enjoy it.
+I love anything fast and easy to make, especially during summertime when my family is so busy running off to the beach, barbecues, and fun family picnics in the park.
+This cucumber salad is perfect for whipping up in minutes when you get a last-second invite to bring a dish.
+It is also vegan and gluten-free, making it accessible to everyone.
+I usually serve it with grilled chimichurri chicken, and for dessert, we have this peach cheesecake salad.

 Why you will love this recipe